MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-sqlcmd.md

 ---
-title: Troubleshooting intermittent connection errors using SQLCMD
+title: Intermittent connection errors using SQLCMD
-description: This article provides a resolution for intermittent connection errors that affect SQLCMD. ms.date: 03/08/2024
+description: This article provides a resolution for resolving intermittent connection errors that are generated when you use the SQLCMD tool. ms.date: 03/13/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp